harveyramer/harvey-ramer-blog/src/pages/index.md

 templateKey: index-page
 title: In Pursuit of Clarity
 image: /img/GuggenheimBilbao.jpg
-heading: Clarity in software architecture
+heading: Succeed with Clear Vision
 subheading: 'Demystifying design, code, and collaboration.'
 mainpitch:
-  title: Confusion Is the Enemy
+  title: Why Pursuit?
   description: >-
-    Successful software development teams need a clear vision.
-Software developers resent micro-management above all else.
-Hire smart, motivated people, give them a clear vision and free them from needless rules.
+    Software is never perfect.
+It is an artifact created by teams and businesses in process.
+It is a relentless pursuit of solutions to customer needs.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  To succeed, teams need clear vision.
+Without it, technical workers are stifled micro-management.
+Hire smart, motivated people, give them a clear vision and free them from needless rules.
 intro:
   blurbs:
     - image: /img/coffee.png